floscom/hubspot/README.md

 d.Add("dealtype", "newbusiness")
 d.Publish()

 // Single Send Email has 2 property types.
-Contact and Custom, so we need to specify using the first param e := hubspot.NewEmail(api_key, email_id, to_email_address)
+Contact and Custom, so we need to specify using the first param.
+The To, From and ReplyTo are required. message := hubspot.Message{
+  To: "gamezetc@gmail.com",
+  From: "noreply@jackpotrising.com",
+  ReplyTo: "noreply@jackpotrising.com",
+}
+e := hubspot.NewEmail(api_key, email_id, message)

 // Adding a contact property
 e.Add("contact", "firstname", "Jack")